queryluke/masseffect-5e-data/data/class-features/slippery-mind.md

 ---
-id: slippery_mind
 name: Slippery Mind
+class: infiltrator
+level: 15
 ---
-By {{ level }} level, you have acquired greater mental strength.
+By 15th level, you have acquired greater mental strength.
 You gain proficiency in Wisdom saving throws.